rasbt/rasbt/README.md

 - 🎓 I am also an Assistant Professor of Statistics at the University of Wisconsin-Madison, focusing on deep learning and machine learning research.
 Have a look at my [research projects](https://sebastianraschka.com/publications/) if you'd like to find out more.

 - 🎮 But most of all, I am a passionate coder who loves open-source software!

 - 📖 I also love writing!
-For example, I wrote the *[Machine Learning with PyTorch and Scikit-Learn](https://www.amazon.com/Machine-Learning-PyTorch-Scikit-Learn-scikit-learn-ebook-dp-B09NW48MR1/dp/B09NW48MR1/)* book .
+For example, I wrote the *[Machine Learning with PyTorch and Scikit-Learn](https://www.amazon.com/Machine-Learning-PyTorch-Scikit-Learn-scikit-learn-ebook-dp-B09NW48MR1/dp/B09NW48MR1/)* book.

 ---